 You’ll see your Toshiba external hard drive is lovely and empty.
 Ready for you to use.

 You can create new folders by clicking in your Toshiba’s finder window.
 Click on ‘File’ at the top of your desktop and choose ‘New Folder’ from the menu.
 Your Mac will create a new folder on your Toshiba external hard drive that you can use.

 How To Transfer Files To Your Toshiba External Hard Drive On Your Mac

-You should know that only a Toshiba drive formatted as Mac OS Extended (Journaled).
-Or as ExFAT can have files transferred without driver software on your Mac.
+You should know that only a Toshiba drive formatted as Mac OS Extended, APFS (Apple File System).
+Or as ExFAT can have files transferred to the drive without driver software on your Mac.

-Mac OS Extended (Journaled) is the native file system your Mac uses.
-Your Windows PC won’t be able to read a Toshiba drive formatted as Mac OS Extended (Journaled).
+Mac OS Extended and APFS are native file systems your Mac uses.
+A Windows PC won’t be able to read a Toshiba drive formatted as Mac OS Extended or APFS.

 But both a Mac and a Windows PC can read a Toshiba external hard drive formatted as ExFAT.

 How To Use Your Toshiba On Your Mac – Drag And Drop

 Or to copy and paste.